Oxford-AstraZeneca vaccine provides ‘minimal’ protection against virus variant from South Africa, study finds

 “What that is looking like is that we may not be reducing the total number of cases, but there’s still protection in that case against deaths, hospitalizations and severe disease,” she told the “Andrew Marr Show.”

 Gilbert added that her team is developing a vaccine to protect against the variant identified in South Africa.
 “It’s not quite ready to vaccinate people yet.
-It’s easy to adapt the technology, develop a new vaccine which will have to go through a small amount of clinical testing, not nearly the same amount as we had to go through last year,” she said.
+It’s easy to adapt the technology, develop a new vaccine, which will have to go through a small amount of clinical testing, not nearly the same amount as we had to go through last year,” she said.

 Public health officials have been relieved in recent days by preliminary reports that the Novavax and Johnson & Johnson vaccines were up to 60 percent effective against the variant from South Africa.
 That efficacy is good but substantially lower than against the original virus.